Risk Intelligence: How to Boost Your Company’s “RQ”

 Signs of HIGH risk response

 Companies that have high risk response scores are the exact opposite.
 They rely on the latest technology—emergency communication systems with threat monitoring capabilities.
-They have pre-built message templates which allow them to quickly send effective messaging, and they communicate over multiple channels, to ensure that at-risk employees get the alert as quickly as possible.
+They have pre-built message templates that allow them to quickly send effective messaging, and they communicate over multiple channels, to ensure that at-risk employees get the alert as quickly as possible.

 Ultimately, these companies understand that the first five components of risk intelligence aren’t worth much of anything if you can’t respond effectively.